unosquare/swan/README.md

 The following files, located in the root folder, should be run in any order before start running unit tests:

 * `./mail.js` - This script will mount a SMTP server, this service is required to run `SmtpClient` tests.
-* `./ldap.js` - This script will provide a limited LDAP server with basic functionality to be used with `LdapClient`.
 * `./web.js` -  This script will provide a web server responding JSON files for `JsonClient` tests.
 * `./tcp.js` - This script will open a basic TCP Socket for `TcpConnection` tests.
 * `./ntp.js` - This script will mount a NTP server for general `Network` methods.